mosip/mosip-infra/deployment/sandbox-v2/docs/migration.md

 	- Update the open source Infra repo 1.1.5.4 branch into the required existing version branch of forked repo.
 	- update/crosscheck the secrets.yml in the current branch and resolve all the conflicts.
 	- UPDATE ```config_repo``` section all.yml with details pointing to the latest existing branch.
+	- Use syncdata service 1.1.5.3 version when after migration so that existing reg-client with 1.1.4.x version and 1.1.5.x version both can be synced a the same time.
         - Update the postgres upgrade section in all.yml as required.
           ```
             upgrade: